Pottukadalai | Buy online | Health benefits | Nutrition values | Recipes

 Before making you want to fix how many burfi you want, here I take 1/2 cup of pottukadalai.

 if you want to grind the gram add 2-3 cardamom

 . grind continuously until getting fine powder more important don’t add water when you grind.
 Choose a mixer grinder for grinding purposes.
-Then add the ghee to the pan and heat that pan, next adds our fine grind powder.
-Now sauté in a low medium flame certain stage it gives a nice aroma and becomes color will change look like sand. set aside.
+Then add the ghee to the pan and heat that pan, next add our fine grind powder.
+Now sauté in a low medium flame certain stage it gives a nice aroma and becomes color will change to look like sand. set aside.

 Heat the pan and add water to keep heating.
 Then, add sugar

 and mix it well to check whether sugar dissolves fully in water.
 Keep your stove on medium flame now, and add saffron. stir it well. suppose you use a pressure cooker to maintain 4 whistles then switch off the flame.
 After immediately relying on gas now open the cooker.
 Finally,

 add cardamom mixed pottukadalai powder into the sugar syrup and continuously mixed well. maintain without form lumps.
 Now, put on a greased aluminum oil with ghee try.
 Wait for 15-20 minutes to cool.
 After cutting into the desired shape.
 Now, you can serve healthy snacks with Roasted gram burfi without any preservatives.

 – 1/2 cup + 2 tablespoons, 3 tablespoons ghee/ butter,

 – 3 tablespoons, Water – 3 tablespoons, Cardamom

 powder – 3, teaspoons, Saffron – few strands.